charlestolley/python-snmp/docs/source/smi.rst

                         ipAddressPrefixPrefix, ipAddressPrefixLength }
              ::= { ipAddressPrefixTable 1 }

       Notice that there are four variables in the ``INDEX``.
-You can determine the data type of each variable their ``SYNTAX`` clauses until you get to a primitive type.
+You can determine the data type of each variable by tracing their ``SYNTAX`` clauses until you get to a primitive type.
 You can then decode the index by passing the corresponding classes to :meth:`decodeIndex` via the `types` argument list.
-Here is some code that does just that:
+Here is a code sample that does just that:

       .. code-block:: python